xiix0/scam/README.md

-You plan things that you do not even attempt because of your extreme caution.
+Are you ever going to do the dishes?
+Or will you change your major to biology?